 In this case, the ester is usually named in the opposite way around from the way the formula is written.
 In this case, “ethanoate” part comes from ethanoic acid and the “ethyl” part comes from the ethyl group on the end.

 Structure of Ester

 Esters feature a carbon-to-oxygen double bond that is also singly bonded to a second oxygen atom.
 The oxygen atom is further connected to an aryl or an alkyl group.
 They come in all shapes and sizes.
 They can have a form as small as that of allyl hexanoate like pineapple odour or as large as a long-chain triglyceride, like soybean oil.

 Uses of Esters

 Here are some other users of esters:

 - It is used as an organic solvent

 - Natural esters are found in pheromones.

 - Naturally occurring fats and oils are fatty acid esters of glycerol.

-- Nitrate esters, such as nitroglycerin, are used in explosive materials.
+- Nitrate esters, such as nitroglycerin, are used as explosive materials.

 - It is used to make surfactants E.g. soap, detergents.